tier4/CalibrationTools/calibrators/marker_radar_lidar_calibrator/README.md

 ### radar reflector

-The type of reflector shown in the image below is crucial for such calibrations because it has a highly predictable and consistent response to radar.
+The type of reflector shown in the image below is crucial for our calibration because it has a highly predictable and consistent response to radar.
 The triangular shape, often composed of three metal plates arranged in a prism form, ensures that the reflector returns signals in specific, predictable ways.

 <p align="center">
     <img src="../docs/images/marker_radar_lidar_calibrator/radar_reflector.png" alt="radar_reflector" width="150">